-The 5 temperature-related parameters, TMAX AV, TMIN AV, SD TMAX, SD TMIN and DEW PT (refer to Table 2 for definitions), have straight-forward calculations.
+The five temperature-related parameters, TMAX AV, TMIN AV, SD TMAX, SD TMIN, and DEW PT (refer to Table 2 for definitions), have straightforward calculations.
 However, the required data were only available for a subset of GHCN-Daily stations.
 To avoid limiting the analysis to this subset of stations, these data were instead derived from the model outputs of the ERA5 global meteorological/climate analysis ("ECMWF ReAnalysis", with ERA5 being the fifth major global reanalysis).
-The ERA5 analysis was created by The European Centre for Medium-Range Weather Forecasts and the Copernicus Climate Change Service (Balsamo et al., 2018; Hersbach et al., 2020).
-Google Earth Engine was used to download maximum and minimum temperatures at daily resolution, and average dew point temperatures at monthly resolution from a grid with 0.25° x 0.25° spatial resolution (see Table A3 for more information).
-Values obtained from the grid were unchanged, without any weighting based on proximity to neighbouring cells or other forms of interpolation.
-The monthly dew point temperature was a convenient aggregation of data equivalent to the DEW PT CLIGEN parameter, while daily resolution was needed for the remaining CLIGEN temperature parameters to determine both the average and standard deviation of daily max/min temperatures.
-Use of the ERA 5 model also allowed continuous time-series to be obtained without gaps for the 30-year, 20-year and 10-year datasets (from 1990 through 2019, 2000 through 2019, and 2010 through 2019, respectively).
+The ERA5 analysis was created by The European Centre for Medium-Range Weather Forecasts and the Copernicus Climate Change Service (Albergel et al., 2018; Hersbach et al., 2020).
+Google Earth Engine was used to download maximum and minimum temperatures at daily resolution and average dew point temperatures at monthly resolution from a grid with $0.25^{\circ} \times 0.25^{\circ}$ spatial resolution (see Table A3 for more information).
+Values obtained from the grid were unchanged, without any weighting based on proximity to neighboring cells or other forms of interpolation.
+The monthly dew point temperature was a convenient aggregation of data equivalent to the DEW PT CLIGEN parameter, while daily resolution was needed for the remaining CLIGEN temperature parameters to determine both the average and standard deviation of daily max-min temperatures.
+Use of the ERA5 model also allowed continuous time series to be obtained without gaps for the 30-, 20-, and 10-year datasets (from 1990 through 2019, 2000 through 2019, and 2010 through 2019, respectively).

-2.5 Solar Radiation
+2.5 Solar radiation

-Incoming shortwave radiation is represented in CLIGEN by the SOL.RAD and SD RAD parameters (refer to Table 2 for definitions) that require solar radiation with units of langley/d where 1 langley = 41,840 J/m.
-These parameters were calculated with relatively high frequency (3-hr) estimates that captured daily and day-to-day variability of radiation taken from the Global Land Data Assimilation System model (GLDAS) produced by NASA (Fang et al., 2009) at 0.25° x 0.25° resolution (see Table A3 for more information).
-The outputs of the reprocessed GLDAS 2.0 and GLDAS 2.1 versions were used and downloaded from Google Earth Engine (again, no weighting of values was done based on proximity to neighbouring cells).
-The most recent data available was used to create continuous time-series with temporal ranges being the same as those for the temperature parameters.
-For an individual day, incoming solar radiation was modeled by fitting a gaussian curve through the 3-hr time-averaged data points.
-Doing this avoided underestimation caused by time-averaging, which would have occurred by considering the 3-hr datapoints alone.
-Also, if the 3-hr intervals did not coincide with the time of peak intensity, comparison to ground observations from Ameriflux data (discussed more later) showed that the gaussian curve tended to better approximate peak radiation than the greatest 3-hr datapoint.
+Incoming shortwave radiation is represented in CLIGEN by the SOL.RAD and SD RAD parameters (refer to Table 2 for definitions) that require solar radiation with units of langley/d where 1 langley = $41 840 \text{ J/m}^2$ .
+These parameters were calculated with relatively high-frequency (3h) estimates that captured daily and day-to-day variability of radiation taken from the Global Land Data Assimilation System (GLDAS) model produced by NASA (Fang et al., 2009) at $0.25^{\circ} \times 0.25^{\circ}$ resolution (see Table A3 for more information).
+The outputs of the reprocessed GLDAS 2.0 and GLDAS 2.1 versions were used and downloaded from Google Earth Engine (again, no weighting of values was done based on proximity to neighboring cells).
+The most recent data available were used to create continuous time series with temporal ranges being the same as those for the temperature parameters.
+For an individual day, incoming solar radiation was modeled by fitting a Gaussian curve through the 3 h time-averaged data points.
+Doing this avoided underestimation caused by time-averaging, which would have occurred by considering the 3 h data points alone.
+Also, if the 3 h intervals did not coincide with the time of peak intensity, comparison to ground observations from AmeriFlux data (discussed more later) showed that the Gaussian curve tended to better approximate peak radiation than the greatest 3 h data point.